mobess12/Online_Retail_Analysis_Capstone_Project/README.md

 - Using a bar chart to is a great choice because it clearly summarizes and compares average transaction values across categories.

-To validate the hypothesis, a ttest will be used to obtain the P Value.
-This will help understand whether they are true or false.
+To validate the hypothesis, a t-test will be conducted to obtain the p-value, facilitating the determination of its statistical significance.

-Additionally, validation for these hypotheses will include visualisations and commentary within the data visualisations Jupyter Notebook.
-Commentary will include, key insights, conclusions, recommendations and improvements, and ethical and societal considerations.
+Additionally, the validation process will be supported by visualisations and accompanying commentary within the data visualisations Jupyter Notebook.
+This commentary will encompass key insights, conclusions, recommendations for improvement, as well as considerations of ethical and societal implications.

 Project hypotheses outcome: